leftfield-geospatial/map-thicket-agc/README.md

 <img align="left" src="data/outputs/plots/meas_vs_pred_agc_multivariate_model_b.png" data-canonical-src="data/outputs/plots/meas_vs_pred_agc_multivariate_model_b.png" alt="Predicted vs actual AGC" width="400"/>

-AGC prediction accuracy was comparatively good using linear models fitted to spectral, textural, and vegetation index features in a 2017 [WorldView-3](http://worldview3.digitalglobe.com/) (0.34m resolution 8-band) multi-spectral image.
-Overall AGC maps of the study area were produced by applying fitted models to the WorldView-3 image.
+Spectral, textural, vegetation index features are extracted from a 2017 [WorldView-3](http://worldview3.digitalglobe.com/) (0.34m resolution 8-band) multi-spectral image.
+The code fits modelsto a subset of informative features using straightforward linear regression.
+AGC maps of the study area were produced by applying fitted models to the WorldView-3 image in a memory and processor-efficient routine.

 <img src="data/outputs/plots/study_area_map_wv3_aug_2017.png" data-canonical-src="data/outputs/plots/study_area_map_wv3_aug_2017.png" alt="Study area map with ground truth plots" width="800"/>

 Extending models spatially and temporally is currently a major challenge in remote sensing.
-In addition to the snapshot AGC models, a simple temporal calibration method was devised to allow repeat mapping of the study area.
+In addition to the snapshot AGC models, a simple temporal calibration method was devised to experiment with repeat mapping of the study area.
 This was tested on an additional two WorldView-3 images, and an aerial image mosaic, with encouraging results.

 R2 | WV3 Oct 2017 | WV3 Nov 2018 | WV3 Aug 2017 | NGI April 2015
 ---|--------------|--------------|--------------|---------------
 WV3 Oct 2017 | NaN | 0.828057 | 0.798233 | 0.716052